 Timothy A. Wise, Director, Research and Policy Program

-Jeronim Capaldo is a Senior Reseracher with GDAE's Globalization and Sustainable Development Program.
-He was a member of the modeling and forecasting team at UNDESA where he was responsible for Latin America and the Caribbean and for the analysis of global employment.
-Previously, at FAO he developed models to analyze the economic effects of climate change in Africa and Central America.
+Jeronim Capaldo is a Research Fellow with GDAE's Globalization and Sustainable Development Program.
+He is currently working as an econometrician with the International Labor Organization in Geneva.
+Before joining GDAE he was a member of the modeling and forecasting team at UNDESA, where he was responsible for Latin America and the Caribbean and for the analysis of global employment.
+Previously, at FAO he analyzed the economic effects of climate change in Africa and Central America.
 Jeronim earned a Laurea cum laude in economics from the University of Rome “La Sapienza” and is currently a PhD candidate in economics at the New School for Social Research.
-His current research focuses on macroeconomic models of net borrowing flows, and the impact of fiscal austerity on employment.
+His current research focuses on global macroeconomic models applied to trade and fiscal policy.

 Jeffrey Ashe, Research Fellow

 Jeff Ashe joined GDAE in March 2013 from Oxfam America, where he led the Saving for Change Initiative, a program that grew to 600,000 members in 7 years, most all of them women in developing countries.
 He has played a leadership role in establishing a radically decentralized approach to financial inclusion that is based on training autonomous saving and lending groups that mobilize their own savings, rather than building financial institutions.
-He is currently writing a book on this topic.
-He teaches microfinance at Columbia and Brandeis and holds a BA in political science from UC Berkley and an MA in sociology from Boston University.
-Most recently his article “Deep Outreach Financial Inclusion: Mass-Scale, Low Cost Saving and Borrowing for those Microfinance Cannot Profitably Reach” was featured on the Microfinance Gateway.
+He recently published In Their Own Hands: How Savings Groups Are Revolutionizing Development.
+He teaches microfinance at Columbia and Brandeis and holds a B.A. in political science from UC Berkley and an M.A. in sociology from Boston University.

 Ann Helwege, Senior Research Fellow